How much time have you spent being sick, working out, or struggling to find a way to lose fat?

 - Workout up to three times per week otherwise.

 - If you aren’t getting high quality sleep, don’t even consider exercise.

 It is possible for you to stay lean with any combination of nutrition or exercise when they are done properly, but combining the two creates the best overall health.
 From a Bulletproof perspective, that means you use the most efficient techniques that get the job done in the smallest amount of time and effort.

 You’ve probably seen how we do that with the Bulletproof Diet.
 Here is its’ companion – the Bulletproof Exercise Guide.

 This isn’t an all encompassing fitness manual.
-It gives you a basic framework which you can use to stay fit in the least possible amount of time, far less than even “The 4-Hour Body,” Tim Ferriss’ guide.
+It gives you a basic framework which you can use to stay fit in the least possible amount of time, far less than even “The 4-Hour Body,” Tim Ferriss’ most awesome guide, which you should own for sure if you have enough interest to read this post this far.
 By comparison, Bulletproof Exercise would be “The Forty Minute Body.”

 There are two parts of the Bulletproof Exercise guide: